-Finding kids' apparel is a difficult task on Saltspring.
-The one multi-purpose store that carried these essentials (Fields) closed their doors recently.
-This means an occasional trip off island is necessary to replenish those items as needed.
+Finding affordable apparel, especially the basics (i.e., socks) is a difficult task on Saltspring.
+The one multi-purpose store that carried these essentials (Fields) closed several years ago.
+This means an occasional trip off island or some online shopping is necessary to replenish those items as needed.

-If you are a sociable personality, integrating with the people in any new place can be a big priority.
-Here are a few ideas that will get you involved, meeting like minded people...
+If you’re a sociable personality, integrating with the people in any new place can be a big priority.
+Here are a few ideas that will get you involved, meeting like minded people…

 - Volunteer with one of the many community organizations – http://www.volunteersaltspring.com/ has details on ways you can get involved and help out in the community